amr-abdelhamid/refbook/manuscript/2-RefactoringRoadmapOverview.md

 After getting rid of most of the fat during the last stage, we gradually start introducing structure into the code.
 The key idea is to move *similar* code together and let components with clear interfaces emerge gradually.

 In most cases, you may find that code is already organized into high level modules.
 However, such modules may have grown in size and collected so much responsibilities for a middle-size code module.
-Part of these responsibilities may be perfect candidate to move to another module or form a new one.
+Part of these responsibilities may be perfect candidates to move to another module or form a new one.

 #### Inject quality in: Cover components with automated tests